Spring 2015 Orientation & Registration Information

 Please download and review the following information:

-IMPORTANT INFORMATION FOR TALBOT STUDENTS ONLY: There is a 12-unit limit for Talbot grad students.
-If a student wishes to go above the 12-unit limit, the student will need approval and should contact the Talbot department contacts for assistance (list was supplied in registration mailing and/or accept letter)
+IMPORTANT INFORMATION FOR TALBOT STUDENTS: There is a 12-unit limit for Talbot grad students.
+If a student wishes to go above the 12-unit limit, the student will need approval and should contact the Talbot department contacts for assistance (list was supplied in registration mailing and/or accept letter).

-Those who do not submit the deposit before the start of on line registration, may experience a significant delay in registration.
+Those who do not submit the deposit before the start of on line enrollment, may experience a significant delay in registration.

 Finances and Payments

 If you have not already done so, apply for financial aid immediately.
 Finances exist but we cannot help you without an application.
 The information about financial aid is now online at http://www.biola.edu/grad/financial_aid/.
 Time is a factor so begin immediately.
 (For domestic students only.)
 Not all programs qualify for financial aid assistance.
 International students apply for financial aid by petitioning the International Admissions Counselor.
-Details are on line, you may visit their website Please note: Aid award on the financial aid insert is an estimate only.
-Please check with financial aid for your award.
+Details are on line, you may visit their website (www.biola.edu/grad/financial_aid).
+Please note: Aid award on the financial aid insert is an estimate only.
+Please check with financial aid for your award or sign onto my.biola.edu and look for student financials tab.

-International Student Orientation is held in the fall only and is mandatory for all international students.
+International Student Orientation is held in the fall only (the exception will be distance, Modular or Doctor of Ministry students).
 Additional information will be sent electronically by the International Student Services Department.

 We look forward to having you study with us!
 Contact your Graduate Admissions Counselor in the Office of Graduate Admissions at (800) 652-4652 if you desire further assistance.